ComfyUI Extension: Bobs_LoRA_Loader

 4. Select the LoRA you wish to apply from the lora_name dropdown.

-5. Use the preset dropdown to quickly apply a set of block weights for a specific purpose (e.g., "Character").
+5. Use the preset dropdown to quickly apply a set of block weights for a specific purpose (e.g., "Character" to focus on subject detail).

-6. If you want to fine-tune the weights, set the preset to Custom and adjust the individual block sliders that appear.
+6. For maximum control, set the preset to Custom and adjust the individual block sliders that appear.

-7. The main strength slider acts as a global multiplier on top of the preset or custom weights.
+7. The main strength slider acts as a global multiplier for all other block weights, allowing you to scale the entire effect up or down.

 Why Use Block-Weighted LoRA?